…just up the hill from

 Lake Waramaug and

-the town of New Preston…
+the village of New Preston…

 Atop New Preston Hill Road…